"

 After completing this chapter, students will be able to:

-• Know your rights to a safe workplace
+• Know their rights to a safe workplace.

 Key Terms